 You can easily find almond and pistachio spreads all over Italy.
 They are sold in small glass jars and are produced by different brands – some local and some owned by large Italian companies.
 If you can’t wait until your next trip to Italy to try them, then click here and here to easily buy Italian almond and pistachio spreads.

 Taralli are like round breadsticks!
 Made of flour, oil, and white wine(!), they hail from Puglia in the south of Italy.
 Taralli are very satisfying to snack on.
 You can either crunch them with your teeth or let them slowly disintegrate on your tongue.

 They are perfect to serve to your guests back home with a glass of wine or another drink.
 Or you can simply have them in your bag to snack on the go.

 Taralli come in different flavours.
 I am particularly fond of taralli with fennel seeds!
-There are also taralli spiced with chilli, enriched with olives, flavoured with red onion, and even seasoned with turmeric and dotted with chia seeds.
+There are also taralli spiced with chilli, enriched with olives, flavoured with red onion, and even seasoned with turmeric.

 19. Traditional Italian Cakes and Fruit Loaves – Torte, Panettone e Pandoro

 Many places in Italy have a traditional cake or a fruit loaf that is intrinsically connected to the local history and customs.
 Some of them like panettone (originally from Milan) and pandoro (originally from Verona) nowadays are known and enjoyed all over the world.